array-eu/deptree_presentation/PITCHME.md

 - continuous integration in the build process;
 - enable implementation of company's internal OSS policies
-- modularity and independency from any specific tool
+- modularity (building block approach) and independency from any specific tool
 -
 -
 - create an internal DB